 With our organizational know-how and access to a network of thousands of leaders at every level of the labor and progressive movements, we can help you build large-scale and widespread support.
 Those with whom we work benefit greatly from our ability to link their concerns to those of the broader community.

-Working with many labor unions for three decades, CCI has developed strategies and tactics and structured campaigns in ways that strengthen internal union solidarity, maximize membership and family involvement and generate positive media coverage.
+Working with many labor unions since 1981, CCI has developed strategies and tactics and structured campaigns in ways that strengthen internal union solidarity, maximize membership and family involvement and generate positive media coverage.
 We've helped union leaders create a collective bargaining atmosphere that places them on the offensive and that gives them genuine clout at the bargaining table and with political leaders.

 Organizations outside the labor movement have benefited from our labor contacts and expertise.
 For example, labor union support that we generated played an important role in winning struggles in 2001-2002 to keep oil companies out of the Arctic National Wildlife Refuge (ANWR) and to save the free-speech Pacifica Radio network from a corporate takeover.